DhanushJK11/Automated-data-extraction/README.md

 # Medical Data Extraction

 ## Project Objective
-The goal of this project is to automate the extraction of medical data from PDF documents.
-This includes targeting patient details and prescription information.
+The objective of this project is to automate the extraction of medical data from PDF documents, specifically focusing on patient details and prescription information.
+This automation could eliminate manual data entry entirely, achieving a 100% reduction in such tasks.

 ## Data Types
 - **Patient Details**: Information about patients extracted from the PDFs.